lmiller1990/design-pattenrns-for-vuejs/RENDERLESS-COMPONENTS.md

 Testing the correct complexity class is included.
 \end{center}

-The test application now looks like this:
+The application now looks like this:

 \begin{figure}[H]
   \centering